 The next day, police developed a “vengeance motive” theory, saying they had no evidence the “vicious and sadistic” crime was committed by a “casual prowler,” but that there was a “strong possibility” that it was an act of vengeance by someone one or both of the victims knew.
 “We don’t have much to go on right now,” explained Seattle Police Captain Paul Lee.
 “The girls had been in Seattle for such a limited period of time, we don’t know whether it was an acquaintance or a prowler.
 But we are not ruling out other motives, such as robbery.”
 Captain Lee also stated that there was no evidence that the attack was sexually motivated: “the crime does not fit the normal pattern of a sexual psychopath.”

-On June 30th, a bartender named Homer Sims told police that two weeks earlier (or according to some reports, the day before the assault), a man “about 30 years old” was in his tavern about 8:00 or 9:00 p.m. asking directions.
+On June 30th, a bartender named Homer Sims told police that the day preceding the assault, a man “about 30 years old” was in his tavern about 8:00 or 9:00 p.m. asking directions.
 Sims said the man had a city map and asked another customer how to reach the 2400 block on 8th Avenue where Trumbull and Wick were attacked.
 The bartender said he was busy at the time and therefore didn’t get a good look at him.
-According to Lieutenant Moore, investigators were “not that excited about this lead,” but said “we’d like to talk to this man.”
+According to Lieutenant Moore, investigators were “not that excited about this lead,” because the area was “difficult to find… any stranger not familiar with the city could have asked directions… but we’d like him to come into the office.”
+Unfortunately, he was never located.

 By July 14th, Wick had recovered enough to tell detectives that she was awake when the intruder bludgeoned Trumbull and had caught a glimpse of him before he turned on her.
-She thought he had entered through the front door but wasn’t exactly sure how.
-According to Wick, the assailant was a white male, wearing dark clothes, about 30 years old, 5 feet 9 or 10 inches tall and weighed about 165 pounds.
+She thought he had entered through the front door.
+According to Wick, the assailant was a white male, wearing dark clothes, about 30 years old, 5 feet 10 inches tall and weighed about 165 pounds.
 She also said he had thinning blond hair and a receding hairline.
 Seattle Police detectives took her statement and developed a composite sketch of the suspect from her description.
 She could not say whether she had ever seen the man before, however, she felt she could identify the man if she saw him again.
-Wick also stated that the lights were out when she was attacked and could not explain how she had seen such a detailed description of her assailant, but police stated that they were “satisfied that she knew what she was talking about” and did not wish to press her for further details at that time.
+Wick also stated that the room’s lights were out when she was attacked and could not explain how she had seen such a detailed description of her assailant, but police stated that they were “satisfied that she knew what she was talking about.”
 A few days later, Wick was shown dozens of photos of potential suspects, including one of Richard Speck, who would later be convicted in the murders of eight student nurses in Chicago, but could not identify any of them as her attacker.

-By early September, Lisa Wick had recovered enough to leave Seattle’s Providence Hospital where she had been transferred and went home to Portland, Oregon.
+By early September, Lisa Wick had recovered enough to leave the hospital and went home to Portland, Oregon.
 She returned to work for United Airlines in October and married the following year.
 Joyce Bowe was her maid of honor, and several Seattle police investigators were guests at the wedding.
 Asked if she was still afraid, Wick replied “the fear that I have is not an ‘afraid’ fear.
 It’s just something that happened and that shouldn’t have happened.”

 A month later, Seattle police interrogated a 28-year-old used car salesman held for allegedly raping an 8-year-old girl in Portland, Oregon.
 He had been out of the city at the time of the attack, supposedly in Montana, and had returned to Portland a day later.
 While investigating the unrelated rape accusation, officers found newspaper clippings related to the crime and a copy of the assailant’s composite sketch in the man’s possession.
 However, he passed a polygraph test and was subsequently cleared from suspicion.

 The same report states: “I still say Mike Boylan did it!!”
 There is no further information regarding this suspect in the available file.
-The only Michael Boylan listed as living in Seattle at that time was an Irish immigrant who worked as a Sea-Tac police officer and later for the Seattle Police Department.
-He was married with three daughters, 35 years old at the time, and does have an associated address in the Queen Anne District about 15 minutes’ walking distance away from the victims’ apartment.
-However, I was unable to confirm a date for this address.
-By 1967 he had moved away from Seattle and was living in Bellevue, Washington.
+The only Michael Boylan listed as living in the Seattle area at that time was an Irish immigrant who worked as a Sea-Tac Airport police officer in 1966 and later for the Seattle Police Department, the King County Sheriff’s Office, and the Issaquah Police Department.
+In 1966 Boylan was 35 years old, had been married for seven years with three young daughters, and did have an associated address in the Queen Anne District about 15 minutes’ walking distance away from the victims’ apartment.
+He’d met his first wife Barbara in 1959 when she was working at Sea-Tac Airport as a United Airlines stewardess.
+According to his obituary, he quit police work in the 1970s for “health reasons” and from then on worked as a courtroom bailiff.
 Boylan died in 2017.

 Despite a $10,000 reward offered by United Airlines, national media attention, and hundreds of tips, eventually all leads were exhausted, and the case went cold.